 Mr. Wittasek brings a detailed and pragmatic approach to his clients that reflect his knowledge of how fire and life safety principles and the use of the scientific method relate to building and fire codes, safety standards, fire protection systems failure analysis, and forensic investigation.
 Having served as a fire fighter, fire science research professional, consultant in the A/E industry, and educator, he is uniquely positioned to contribute both proactively and reactively.
 He has investigated failures involving flues and chimneys, heating appliances, fire suppression systems (sprinkler and foam systems), fire alarm systems, and smoke management systems.

-He has worked extensively throughout North America, Central America, China, Europe, the Middle East, and Russia utilizing local and internationally adopted codes and standards including those published by the American Society of Testing and Materials (ASTM), International Codes Council (ICC), National Fire Protection Association (NFPA), Office of Statewide Health Planning and Development (OSHPD), Joint Commission (JCAHO), American Society of Heating, Refrigeration and Air Conditioning Engineers (ASHRAE), American Society of Testing and Materials (ASTM), Factory Mutual (FM) and Underwriters Laboratories (UL).
+Mr. Wittasek has been involved with the development of fire and life safety strategies and engineered (performance based) approaches for well over 200 facilities.
+Based out of Los Angeles, he has worked extensively throughout North America, Central America, China, Europe, the Middle East, and Russia utilizing local and internationally adopted codes and standards including those published by the American Society of Testing and Materials (ASTM), International Codes Council (ICC), National Fire Protection Association (NFPA), Office of Statewide Health Planning and Development (OSHPD), Joint Commission (JCAHO), American Society of Heating, Refrigeration and Air Conditioning Engineers (ASHRAE), American Society of Testing and Materials (ASTM), Factory Mutual (FM) and Underwriters Laboratories (UL).